browserengineering/book/book/graphics.md

 ::: {.further}
-In English text, you can't wrap to the next line in the middle of a word, but in Chinese that's mostly not a problem.
+In English text, you can't wrap to the next line in the middle of a word (without hyphenation at least), but in Chinese that's mostly not a problem.
 Mostly, but not always! <span lang="zh">开关</span> means "button" but is composed of
 <span lang="zh">开</span> "on" and <span lang="zh">关</span> "off".
 A
 line break between them would be confusing, because you'd read "on